 1.4 Application of the Theoretical Frameworks

 The theoretical foundations adopted in this study offer a comprehensive perspective for examining the interconnections among climate change impacts, adaptation processes, and resilience outcomes among farming households in Adamawa State.
-The Sustainable Livelihoods Framework (SLF) is employed to explore how climate-related pressures such as irregular rainfall patterns, increasing temperatures, drought episodes, and flooding erode key livelihood assets, particularly natural, financial, and human capital.
+The Sustainable Livelihoods Framework (SLF) is employed to explore how climate-related pressures, such as irregular rainfall patterns, increasing temperatures, drought episodes, and flooding, erode key livelihood assets, particularly natural, financial, and human capital.
 These disruptions are subsequently reflected in declining food crop production and heightened livelihood insecurity.
 By embedding climate change within the vulnerability context proposed by the SLF, the study provides a structured assessment of how recurring shocks and stresses undermine livelihood strategies and influence the welfare of smallholder farmers.

-Resilience Theory further informs the analysis by focusing on the ability of households and communities to withstand, adjust to, and recover from climatic disturbances over time.
+Resilience Theory further informs the analysis by focusing on households' and communities' ability to withstand, adapt to, and recover from climatic disturbances over time.
 Instead of treating climate effects as fixed or one-time events, this perspective emphasizes the evolving and adaptive nature of local responses, highlighting processes such as learning, flexibility, and institutional adjustment within the broader social–ecological system.
 This approach supports an evaluation of whether continuous exposure to environmental stress diminishes livelihood sustainability or, when complemented by appropriate support mechanisms, strengthens farmers’ capacity to sustain agricultural production and socioeconomic stability (Walker et al., 2004; Folke, 2006).

-To translate adaptation into practical terms, the Climate-Smart Agriculture (CSA) framework is utilized to connect policy actions with outcomes at the household level.
+To translate adaptation into practical terms, the Climate-Smart Agriculture (CSA) framework is used to connect policy actions to household-level outcomes.
 Through this lens, the study investigates how farmers’ access to improved seed varieties, extension services, climate-related information, soil and water conservation measures, and institutional assistance shapes their adaptation choices and farming practices.
-The framework therefore enables an assessment of how CSA uptake enhances adaptive capacity, increases crop productivity, and promotes food security, ultimately reinforcing resilience within farming communities (FAO, 2013; Lipper et al., 2014).
+The framework therefore, enables an assessment of how CSA uptake enhances adaptive capacity, increases crop productivity, and promotes food security, ultimately reinforcing resilience within farming communities (FAO, 2013; Lipper et al., 2014).

 2.1 STUDY AREA AND METHODOLOGY